On minimal nonperfectly divisible fork-free graphs: Proof of Theorem

 Recall that for each odd hole $C$ of $G$, we have associated sets $U, U', Y, Y', Z$ and $Z'$ as defined in Section 2.
-We call a vertex $y$ by \textit{claw center} if $y$ is the center of some induced claw.
+We call a vertex a {\em claw center} if it is the center of an induced claw.

-\begin{lemma} Let $G$ be a minimal nonperfectly divisible fork-free graph.
+\begin{lemma} Let $G$ be an MNPWD fork-free graph.
 Suppose that $G$ contains a claw with center $v$.
 Then, $G[M(v)]$ is perfect. \end{lemma} \begin{proof} Suppose to its contrary that $G$ contains a claw with center $v$ and $G[M(v)]$ is not perfect.
 By Lemma~\ref{2.3}, we may choose $C=v_1v_2...v_nv_1$ to be an odd hole of $G[M(v)]$.
 By Corollary~\ref{new2.5}, $U'=\emptyset$, and thus $N(M(C))=U$.

 \begin{claim} For any $y\in Y$, $y$ is not a claw center. \end{claim} \begin{proof} Suppose to its contrary.
 Let $\{a_1,a_2,a_3,y\}$ be an induced claw of $G$ with center $y\in Y$.
 Then, $\{a_1,a_2,a_3\}\subseteq M(C)\cup U$.